Chairman of the Board, CrowdStrike

 President & CEO, CrowdStrike

-Serial entrepreneur George Kurtz co-founded CrowdStrike, a cutting-edge, big data, security technology company focused on helping enterprises and governments protect their most sensitive intellectual property and national security information.
-Kurtz is an internationally recognized security expert, author, entrepreneur, and speaker.
-He has more than 20 years of experience in the security space, including extensive experience driving revenue growth and scaling small and large organizations.
+Serial entrepreneur George Kurtz is the CEO and co-founder of CrowdStrike, a leading provider of next-generation endpoint protection, threat intelligence, and services.
+Kurtz is an internationally recognized security expert, author, entrepreneur, and speaker with more than 20 years of experience in the security space.
 His entrepreneurial background and ability to commercialize nascent technologies has enabled him to drive innovation throughout his career by identifying market trends and correlating them with customer feedback, resulting in rapid growth for the businesses he has run.
-His prior roles at McAfee, a $3-billion security company, include Worldwide Chief Technology Officer and GM, as well as SVP of Enterprise.
+His prior roles at McAfee, a $3-billion security company, include worldwide chief technology officer and GM, as well as SVP of enterprise.
 Prior to joining McAfee, Kurtz started Foundstone in October 1999 as the founder and CEO responsible for recruiting the other six founding team members.
-Foundstone, a world wide security products and services company, had one of the leading incident response practices in the industry, and was acquired by McAFee in October of 2004.
+Foundstone had one of the leading incident response practices in the industry and was acquired by McAfee in October of 2004.
 He also authored the best-selling security book of all time, Hacking Exposed: Network Security Secrets & Solutions.

 Managing Partner, Encore Financial Partners, Inc.